OCR-D/ocrd-website/site/en/spec/glossary.md

 >
 > It contains all living elements (except marginals) like body type, footnotes, headings, running titles.
 >
-> It does not contain pagenumber (if not part of running title), marginals, signature mark, preview words.
+> It does not contain pagenumber (if not part of running title), marginalia, signature mark, preview words.

 ### Word